EOLab-HSRW/tambopata-neolink-mqtt/readme.md

 #### Credentials

-After setting up the new user for the MQTT broker, you must modify the environtment variables of the client and the config file of Neolink so both of them can connect to the broker and the Neolink itself can connect to the Reolink Cameras.
+After setting up the new user for the MQTT broker, you must modify the environment variables of the client and the config file of Neolink so both of them can connect to the broker and the Neolink itself can connect to the Reolink Cameras.

 Additionally, since the captured images will be uploaded directly to the nextcloud drive using WebDAV, you must also set the credentials in the client's environment variables.